sprojexdevops/linux/new-disk-and-partitions.md

 * lsblk - to get the partions under each device

 ### To store data into the new partition, need to tell the OS abt how the data is to be written into or to be read.
-Filesystem helps us to achieve this
+File systems helps us to achieve this
 #### _mainly there 2 types of filesystems in linux_ : can use the one in the server
 * xfs
 * ext4